-All absences except those noted in the Additional Absences section count toward the maximum of 10 per class each semester.
+All absences count toward the maximum of 10 per class each semester.

-Final authority for granting an excused absence rests with the administration.
+Final authority for granting an excused absence rests with the attendance committee and administration.

 Absences Recorded

 An absence will be recorded as unexcused on the day the absence occurs.
 The absence will be changed to excused if appropriate documentation is received within two days of the student's return to school.